AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Related Work

 \section{Related Work}

-\paragraph{Naturalistic interaction data.} Recent work has begun to characterize real-world chatbot use at scale; however, many corporate-scale analyses rely on proprietary logs that are inaccessible for independent verification~\cite{deming_how_people_use_chatgpt_2025,anthropic_economic_index_2025}.
+\paragraph{Naturalistic interaction data.} Recent work has begun to characterize real-world chatbot use at scale; however, many large-scale analyses rely on proprietary logs that are inaccessible for independent verification~\cite{deming_how_people_use_chatgpt_2025,anthropic_economic_index_2025}.
 Open datasets enable independent analyses but tend to be biased toward atypical or performative interactions and often lack longitudinal, per-individual coverage~\cite{wildchat_2024,zheng2023lmsys,kirk2024prism}.
-In contrast, AI-Wrapped aims to support independent research through consent-based, participant-contributed data that is naturalistic, longitudinal at the individual level, and generated outside of benchmark or platform-controlled collection pipelines.
+In contrast, AI-Wrapped aims to support independent analysis on data that is naturalistic, longitudinal at the individual level, and generated outside of benchmark or platform-controlled collection pipelines.